jknaresh/django_generic_api/README.md

         #This is for Token based authentication.
         "rest_framework_simplejwt.authentication.JWTAuthentication",

-        # You can add more authentication classes (Custom authentication classes are also supported.)
+        # Supports other authentication classes.
     )
 }